palburtus/news/README.md

 * Create an AWS lambda function
 * Create an Execution Role that give the function access to other AWS resources
-* Create AWS Cognito identify pool for authentication
+* Create AWS Cognito identity pool for authentication